The last time I saw Matt Hevezi was six years ago. He was bunking behind a skateboard shop in a hardscrabble Oceanside neighborhood.

 Matt Hevezi, wherever you are, I wish you well.
 At the very least your case deserves a rehearing in light of recent research findings; in a just world that would happen.

-Posted by Rick Rogers on Dec 15 2011, With 0 Reads, Filed under Heroes, Military.
+Posted by Rick Rogers on December 15, 2011, With 711 Reads Filed under Heroes, Military.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.